Matth-L/llview/docs/docs/install/add_metrics_example.md

 This gives us the `model_name`, which is the metric we’re interested in.

-We’ll need LLView to run this query and create an LML file, which will later be used to update the database.
+We’ll need LLview to run this query and create an LML file, which will later be used to update the database.

 ## Configuration